cortexrd/Knack-Toolkit-Library/README.md

     c.  **Filters Code**: Type: Paragraph Text.

-2)  Go to User Pages and edit the Account Settings page.

-3)  If not already done from the [User Preferences procedure above](#user-preferences-1), add a menu named **My Settings** and move it at the top of the page.

-4)  Add a link to a new page named **Filters Backup and Restore**.
-Enter to edit that page.

-5)  Add a menu titled **USER_FILTERS_MENU** and add two links to a URL named **Upload** and **Download**.
-The left-right order is not important.
-Both URLs are: **javascript:void(0);** This unusual URL is actually a method that means \"do nothing\" and lets the KTL handle click events with special processing.

-6)  Add a table view that displays User Filters connected to the logged-in account.
-Title: **My Filters** **USER_FILTERS_CODE**.
-    Fields: Date/Time and Filters Code.
-Enable Inline Editing, disable filtering and search, 10 records at a time.
+2)  Go to the **iFrameWnd** page and add a new Table that displays **User Filters** connected to the logged-in account.
+Call it User Filters, remove the Account column and leave only the Date/Time and Filters Code.
+Set Filters Code's Truncate Text to 75 characters.

+3)  Source: Limit number of records to 1.

+4)  Settings: no search, Inline Editing = On, 10 records at a time, no filtering.
+Title: **User Filters AUTOREFRESH=30** (you can change the 30 for 10 seconds temporarily for quicker testing, then put back to 30)

+**To test this feature:**

+Open two different browsers (ex: Chrome and Edge) and log-in with the same account - yours.
+Open both to the same page, where there's a table with filtering enabled.
+Create a couple of filters in the first browser, wait about 30 seconds and you will see those filters appear in the second browser.
+Same applies for Public Filters: set a filter to Public, make changes to it, and all will be reflected in the other browser, but also for all users of that view.

-\*Note about browsers: since the localStorage is not shared across different browsers (and even the same browser in private/incognito mode), you should remember that it's normal that you won't see your filters when you change browsers.
-The Upload/Download feature then comes to the rescue, by allowing this transfer to occur.
+\*Note about browsers: the localStorage is not shared across different browsers (and also within the same browser but in private/incognito mode).
+This is when the automatic Upload/Download feature then comes to the rescue, by allowing this transfer to occur in real-time, within about 30 seconds.

 # Future Improvements